gravitational/teleport/rfd/0076-downtime.md

 * Don't close the proxy peering listeners when shutting down rather than restarting.
 * Deprecate in-place restarts for Proxies in proxy peering mode.
 * Restartless CA rotations: requires engineering effort, but would simplify things around the initialization code of `TeleportProcess` quite a bit.
 Would require some input from security, to decide what to do about preexisting connections after old certs become untrusted.
+* Don't close and restart the reverse tunnel connection from leaf clusters after CA rotations.
 * Allow for multiple Auth replicas to be spun up at the same time, and have them all wait for some time instead of erroring out when failing to grab the migration lock.
 * Write user-facing docs regarding best practices around rollouts and upgrades with regards to downtime.
 * Add waiting for reverse tunnels before shutting down the old service for peripheral nodes - agent pool saturation plus a timeout?